Danh295/Danh295/README.md

 ### Hi, I'm Danny 👋
 A highschool student with aspirations in computer science

-I work on some small projects from time to time
-<br>    *Most of my code will be private since I'm mainly using this platform to just keep a record for now*</br>

 >
 >- 📚 Experience in C/C++, Java, and Python
 >- 🌱 Currently prepping for CCC
 >- 🤔 Thinking about learning front-end development
 >

+I work on small projects from time to time, but program pretty consistently with contest questions
+<br>- *Most of my code will be private since I'm mainly using this platform to just keep a record for now*</br>

 <!--
 **Danh295/Danh295** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.